nlml/nlml.github.io/_posts/2019-06-29-placeholder.md

 ## Skip connections

-I was able to get a big boost in score (~0.610 --> ~0.639) through simply adding [DenseNet](https://arxiv.org/abs/1608.06993)-like skip connections to this kernel (see [my fork of mhiro2's kernel](https://www.kaggle.com/liamsch/simple-2d-cnn-classifier-with-pytorch)).
+I was able to get a big boost in score (~0.610 --> ~0.639) through simply adding [DenseNet](https://arxiv.org/abs/1608.06993)-like skip connections to this kernel.

 ### What is it?